Uniform parameterization of subanalytic sets and diophantine applications: Proof of the -parameterization theorem

 \section{Proof of the $C^r$-parameterization theorem}

-In this section we prove Theorem 2.1.3.
-We will use a combination of the preparation result of \cite{MillerD} with a preparation result of \cite{NguyenValette} which enables us to have centers of preparation with bounded first derivatives, see Theorem \ref{thm:NGV5.2} below.
-Another ingredient for us is the result in \cite{Pawlucki} on cell decomposition with Lipschitz continuous cell walls, up to transformations coming just from coordinate permutations, see Theorem \ref{thm:paw} below.
-Paw{\l}ucki's results in \cite{Pawlucki} refine Kurdyka's \cite{Kurdyka} and Valette's \cite{Valette2} in the sense that only coordinate permutations are needed, and no more general orthogonal transformations.
+In this section we prove Theorem 2.1.3, in a self-contained way except for Miller's preparation result \cite[Main Theorem]{MillerD}.
+We also show a so-called pre-parameterization result for definable sets in $\Ranp$, used to generate $C^r$-parameterizations with the required number of maps essentially by composing with power maps (see Theorem \ref{pre-param} and how it is used to prove Theorem 2.1.3).
+In Theorem \ref{pre-param}, there is at first sight no family version or parameter dependence, but, at second sight one sees that it is implicitly built in via a triangular property of the maps involved.

-In section \ref{sec:comp} we give some results about derivatives of compositions, related to mild functions, Gevrey functions, Fa\'a di Bruno's formula, and a notion which we call weakly mild functions.
+In Section \ref{sec:comp} we give some results about derivatives of compositions, related to mild functions and Gevrey functions, and we introduce the notion of weakly mild functions (see Definition \ref{def:weaklymild}).
+In Section \ref{sec:a-b-m} we define a-b-m functions, and relate them with weakly mild functions.
+In Section \ref{sec:first:param} we state the pre-parameterization result and use it to prove Theorem 2.1.3.
+In Section \ref{sec:preparation:Miller} we prove our pre-parameterization result using a preparation result from \cite{MillerD}.

-Let us first fix some terminology.
-For any language $\cL$ on $\RR$ and any subfield $K$ of $\RR$, let us denote by $\cL^K$ the expansion of $\cL$ by the power maps